AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/migration-manual.md

 *CSV locations in Box account*

+## Migration for alternates and equivalents

+### Overview

+This topic outlines the CSV-based data model and migration behavior for introducing learning object (LO) equivalence in the system.

+### Existing CSV Files (Context)

+These CSVs already exist in the platform and provide the primary learning object, module, and completion context (non-exhaustive list):

+* user_course_grade.csv
+* moduleversion
+* module.csv
+* course.csv
+* course_module.csv

+These files continue to be used as-is and are not changed by the new equivalence feature, but they form the underlying data upon which equivalence will operate.

+### New CSV files for alternates

+Two new CSVs are introduced to support LO alternates relationships and related user completions.

+#### 1. equivalence_relationships.csv

+Defines equivalence mappings between source and target learning objects (LOs), which can be either courses or learning paths (LPs).

+**Schema:**

+* sourceId
+* sourceloType (course / LP)
+* targetId
+* targetLotype (course / LP)
+* dateCreated
+* relationshipStatus (ACTIVE / DELETE)
+* dateModified

+**Purpose:**

+* Represents an equivalence relationship between two LOs.
+* relationshipStatus controls whether the relationship is currently active or deleted.
+* dateCreated and dateModified support auditing.

+#### equivalence_user_completion.csv

+Captures user-level completion information for equivalent LOs, aligned with the relationships defined in equivalence_relationships.csv.

+**Schema:**

+* userId
+* sourceId
+* sourceloType (course / LP)
+* targetId
+* targetLotype (course / LP)
+* dateCompleted

+**Purpose:**

+* Explicitly records which **target LO completions** should be inferred for a user based on the equivalence relationship and existing source LO completion.
+* Serves as the **authoritative source** for user completions tied to migrated equivalents data.

+### Migration rules and behavioral semantics

+#### 1. No Retrofit Support for New Equivalents CSVs

+* All equivalence-related data must be brought in via migration.
+* The system will not support scenarios where:
+  * LO data (courses/LPs) was created via UI, and
+  * Equivalence relationships are later imported only via CSV.

+This means:

+* The supported pattern is: LO definitions and their equivalence relationships are managed as part of a coherent migration flow.
+* Hybrid flows where UI-created LOs are retrofitted with CSV-only equivalence are unsupported.

+#### 2. No Retroactive completions/incompletions from migrated relationships

+When an equivalence relationship is introduced via migration (i.e., via equivalence_relationships.csv):

+* The system will not perform retroactive completion or incompletion calculations based solely on that relationship.
+* Instead, all required user completion data must be explicitly provided via equivalence_user_completion.csv.

+**Implication:**

+* equivalence_user_completion.csv is the single source of truth for any completions that should be recognized at migration time as a result of equivalence.
+* The platform will not attempt to infer or backfill those completions from existing course progress.

+#### 3. Behavior for new completions after migration

+If:

+* An equivalence relationship was created via migration, and
+* A learner later completes the source LO (post-migration),

+then:

+* The system will trigger alternate completions for the target LO, i.e., the equivalence behaves normally going forward for new source completions.

+**Key distinction:**

+* **At migration time:** completions must come via equivalence_user_completion.csv.
+* **After migration:** native runtime logic will handle alternate completions when a source LO is newly completed.

+#### 4. Impact on higher-order learning objects

+Alternate completions coming in via CSV (i.e., via equivalence_user_completion.csv) will trigger recomputation of higher-order LOs.

+Higher-order LOs may include:

+* Learning paths

+**Technical implication:**

+* Ingesting equivalence_user_completion.csv is not a "silent" operation: it initiates the same recomputation/roll-up logic that would be triggered by normal runtime completions.
+* Systems integrating or scheduling this migration must plan for the load and timing of recomputations.

 ## Data and content migration procedure {#dataandcontentmigrationprocedure}

 The procedure to migrate your enterprise LMS data and content to Learning Manager is explained as follows: